palewire/first-python-notebook/docs/index.rst

 What you will learn
 ===================

-This textbook will guide you through an investigation of money in politics using data from the `California Civic Data Coalition <http://www.californiacivicdata.org/>`_.
+This textbook will guide you through a data-driven investigation of money in California politics.

 You will learn just enough of the `Python <https://www.python.org/>`_ computer programming language to work with the `pandas <http://pandas.pydata.org/>`_ library, a popular open-source tool for analyzing data.
 The course will teach you how to read, filter, join, group, aggregate and rank structured data.

-You will also learn how to record, remix and republish your analysis using the `Jupyter notebook <http://jupyter.org/>`_, a browser-based application for writing code that is emerging as the standard for sharing reproducible research.
+You will also learn how to record, remix and republish your analysis using `Project Jupyter’s computational notebook <http://jupyter.org/>`_, a browser-based application for writing code that is emerging as the standard for sharing reproducible research.

-You will also learn how to plot and chart your data inside the notebook using the `Altair data visualization <https://altair-viz.github.io/>`_ library, which is on the cutting-edge of developing a simple, structured grammar for generating graphics.
+You will also learn how to plot and chart your data inside the notebook using the `Altair data visualization <https://altair-viz.github.io/>`_ library, a Python package that offers a simple, structured grammar for generating graphics.

 Who can take it